Access management in Managed Service for YTsaurus

 The service is at the Preview stage.

-In this section, you will learn:
+In this section, you will learn about:

 - What roles this service has.

-- What roles are required for specific actions.
+- Roles required for specific actions.

 Access management

 Yandex Identity and Access Management checks all operations in Yandex Cloud.
-If an entity does not have required permissions, this service returns an error.
+If an entity does not have required permissions, IAM returns an error.

-To grant permissions for a resource, assign the appropriate resource roles to an entity performing operations, such as a Yandex account, service account, federated users, user group, system group, or public group.
+To grant permissions for a resource, assign the relevant resource roles to an entity performing operations.
+You can assign roles to a Yandex account, service account, local user, federated user, user group, system group, or public group.
 For more information, see How access management works in Yandex Cloud.

-To assign a role for a resource, you should have the managed-ytsaurus.admin
+To assign a role for a resource, a user should have the managed-ytsaurus.admin role or one of the following roles for that resource:

 Resources you can assign a role for